-When someone subscribes to your channel, they will receive a subscriber chat badge, a little icon that appears next to their name when they engage in the chat.
-As your subscribers spend more time watching your channel, they'll hit milestones with upper-level badges.
-Take a look at example of custom Cat Badges bundle.
+When someone subscribes to your twitch channel, they will receive a subscriber chat badge, a little icon that appears next to their name when they engage in the chat.
+As your subscribers spend more time watching your channel, they'll hit milestones with upper-level twitch badges.

 Unless you submit your own custom badges, Twitch gives its own set of subscriber badges available across all channels by default.